-If you are a cyclist or horse rider, please read our leaflet Common Sense Horse Riding and Cycling on Epsom Common LNR.
+If you are a cyclist or horse rider, please read our leaflet Common Sense Horse Riding and Cycling on Epsom Common LNR that can be found on our website.

 How to get to Epsom Common LNR:

 By train: From Epsom or West Ewell Stations.